What is a basal cell tumour?

 It is possible to make a tentative diagnosis based on the appearance of the tumour; however, it is not possible to provide a definitive diagnosis without diagnostics.

 - Cytology: This is a quick and non-invasive method for the veterinarian to evaluate tumours.
-The veterinarian will perform a fine needle aspirate to obtain cell samples.
-A needle removes samples from the tumour, which are then smeared in a thin layer on glass slides and looked at under a microscope.
+A fine-gauge needle which is inserted into the tissue and the plunger is pulled back to suction to remove samples are then smeared in a thin layer on glass slides and looked at under a microscope.

 - Histopathology: If cytology shows cells a tumour, a tissue sample will be obtained for evaluation by a veterinary pathologist to determine if it is malignant or benign.
 If the tumour is malignant, staging will be necessary.

 - Diagnostic imaging: Chest x-ray or ultrasound will be recommended to check for metastasis if the tumour is malignant.

 - Surgery: Surgical excision with a wide margin for benign and malignant carcinomas is the mainstay of treatment for basal cell tumours.

 - Cryosurgery (freezing): A for tumours that are less than 1 cm in diameter.

 - Radiotherapy as a follow up if it is not possible to remove the tumour with a wide enough margin.